The Single-Degenerate Channel Leads to Type Iax and Not Type Ia Supernovae due to Premature Ignition: Methods

-\naturesubsection{Initial Models and Simulation Setup} We constructed a series of hydrostatic CO WD models with masses ranging from $1.325$ to $1.374~M_{\odot}$, corresponding to central densities between $4.8 \times 10^8$ and $1.2 \times 10^9$ g cm$^{-3}$.
+We constructed a series of hydrostatic CO WD models with masses ranging from $1.325$ to $1.374~M_{\odot}$, corresponding to central densities between $4.8 \times 10^8$ and $1.2 \times 10^9$ g cm$^{-3}$.
 Each initial model was generated by numerically integrating the hydrostatic equilibrium equation using the Helmholtz EOS with a uniform initial temperature of $10^7$ K and a uniform 50/50 carbon-oxygen composition by mass.

 These WD models were mapped onto the three-dimensional FLASH grid and allowed to relax over several dynamical timescales to ensure hydrostatic equilibrium before ignition.
 Our computational domain spanned $(1 \times 10^{11}\text{ cm})^3$ with 15 levels of refinement, providing an effective resolution of $7.63$ km at the highest refinement level.
 This resolution is sufficient to capture the propagation and development of the deflagration fronts while remaining computationally feasible for a systematic parameter study.